transcom/mymove/docs/how-to/migrate-the-database.md

 ## Creating a migration

 Use the `milmove gen <subcommand>` commands to generate models and migrations.
+To see a list of available subcommands, use `milmove gen`.

 > **We don't use down-migrations to revert changes to the schema; any problems are to be fixed by a follow-up migration.**